Privacy

 • document retention services off-site.

 This may include storage on our behalf by third party service providers.
-See our comments below about how we protect your information.
+See our comments below about how we protect your personal information.

 Why do we exchange personal information with third parties?

-The types of organisations to which we may disclose this information include other financial services companies, loyalty or rewards providers that we partner with to provide our products and services, regulatory bodies and government agencies, courts and external dispute resolution schemes, your agents, including brokers or financial advisers, our agents, contractors and professional advisers who assist us in providing our services, your referees and guarantors, your or our insurers, and organisations that carry out functions on our behalf including mailing houses, data processors, researchers and analysts, system developers or testers, accountants, auditors and lawyers.
-While we share your information with them, these partners are not able to disclose it to others or use it for purposes other than the delivery of Virgin Money products and services unless you have provided consent.
+The types of organisations to which we may disclose this information include other credit providers (particularly when you are seeking finance from them), loyalty or rewards providers that we partner with to provide our products and services, regulatory bodies and government agencies, courts and external dispute resolution schemes, your agents, including brokers or financial advisers, our agents, contractors and professional advisers who assist us in providing our services, your referees and guarantors, your or our insurers, and organisations that carry out functions on our behalf including mailing houses, data processors, researchers and analysts, system developers or testers, debt collectors, insurance administration and claim service providers, accountants, auditors and lawyers.

 We may also disclose your personal information to third parties where you request us to or consent to us doing so or in order to fulfill our legal obligations.
 The information we provide to other organisations will be limited to what is required to provide the service or comply with the law.
 We don’t give your personal information to other companies for any other purposes not mentioned above e.g. marketing non Virgin Money products and services.